Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Problem formulation

-While in the full excitation case \cite{vizuete2023nonlinear,vizuete2024nonlinear}, the set of measured functions depends on the set of measured nodes, in the full measurement case, the set of measured functions encompasses all the functions $F_i$, and its dependence is expressed with respect to the set of excited nodes.
+While in the full excitation case \cite{vizuete2023nonlinear,vizuete2026nonlinear}, the set of measured functions depends on the set of measured nodes, in the full measurement case, the set of measured functions encompasses all the functions $F_i$, and its dependence is expressed with respect to the set of excited nodes.

-Unlike \cite{vizuete2023nonlinear,vizuete2024nonlinear} where the notion of \emph{global identifiability} (i.e., for all functions)) was used to derive the identifiability conditions, in this work, we will introduce the notion of \emph{generic identifiability} (i.e., for almost all functions).
+Unlike \cite{vizuete2023nonlinear,vizuete2026nonlinear} where the notion of \emph{global identifiability}\footnote{Global identifiability refers to all functions as in \cite{vanwaarde2020necessary} and is different from the notion of global identifiability used to distinguish it from local identifiability as in \cite{legat2024identifiability}.} (i.e., for all functions) was used to derive the identifiability conditions, in this work, we will introduce the notion of \emph{generic identifiability} (i.e., for almost all functions) with respect to a vector $P$.